Find out how to contact HMRC to help you get a commodity code and what information you’ll need to send us.

 - how the goods are presented or packaged

-- the code you consider to be appropriate for your goods
+- any code you think best fits your goods

 You should send a separate email for each item you need help with.